jeremyfa/interpret/README.md

-# hxs
+# scriptable
-Run haxe-compatible classes with hscript interpreter
+Turn haxe classes into scriptable/hot-reloadable code using hscript